-Pros & Cons
+Pros And Cons

-- Motorized speakers are handy.
+- Motorized up-firing speakers are handy.

-- There are many connections
+- There are plenty of other connections

 - Includes rears and wireless sub.